steffadams/sample_dev/README.md

 # A basic laravel webdev environment provisioned by puppet using vagrant/vbox ubuntu vm

-# TODO: PUPPETIZE THE BELOW STEPS:
+# TODO: PUPPETIZE THE REMAINING BELOW STEPS:
 # To install laravel once provisioned do:

 vagrant ssh